-Discontinued company consolidations had no materi-The estimate of inventory write-downs is based on al impact on the statement of financial position and the projected net realizable value (the estimated sellstatement of income in fiscal year 2023, with the exing price, less the estimated cost of completion and ception of the transfer of the shares of a non-core the estimated selling expenses).
-Actual sales and acsubsidiary to B. Braun Holding GmbH & Co.
-KG, resulttual costs incurred may differ from these estimates. ing in a profit of € 17.8 million that was reported as other operating income.
+The estimate of inventory write-downs is based on the projected net realizable value (the estimated selling price, less the estimated cost of completion and the estimated selling expenses).
+Actual sales and actual costs incurred may differ from these estimates.